MaxTalberg/Sudoku-Solver/README.md

 ### Running the Application

 1. **Run the Command-Line Application:**
-   - To solve a puzzle from a file:
+   - To solve a puzzle from the data file:
      ```bash
      python src/solve_sudoku.py data/input.txt
      ```